XE-i23333/Audio-2-MIDI/README.md

 Regular users should download an application package from [GitHub Releases](../../releases/latest), not the automatically generated Source code archive.

-1. Download the complete archive or every volume for your edition.
+1. Download the archive for your edition.
-2. For a split archive, place all volumes in one directory and extract from `.7z.001`.
-3. Extract the complete application directory.
+2. Extract the complete application directory.
 Do not copy only the EXE.
-4. Run `Audio 2 MIDI (CPU).exe`, `Audio 2 MIDI (CUDA).exe`, or `Audio 2 MIDI (DirectML).exe`.
+3. Run `Audio 2 MIDI (CPU).exe`, `Audio 2 MIDI (CUDA).exe`, or `Audio 2 MIDI (DirectML).exe`.

 The first use of a separation model may require an internet connection.
 Downloaded models are stored under `models/audio-separator-models` beside the executable.
 The `UVR-MDX-NET-Inst_HQ_5.onnx` model is included by default.